endlesspint8/endlesspint8.github.io/_posts/2016-12-23-clean-food-please.md

 ## Craft or Bust

-Taking  the  top  30  craft  beer  bars  of  Manhattan  as  identified  on <a href="https://foursquare.com/explore?mode=url&near=New%20York%2C%20NY%2C%20United%20States&nearGeoId=72057594043056517&q=Craft%20beer" target="_blank">FourSquare</a>  I  set about  gathering  their  respective  scores,  code  violations,  and  grades.
-I  did  the  same  for  all  other  inspected  establishments  in  Manhattan,  bar  or  otherwise.
+Taking  the  top  30  craft  beer  bars  of  Manhattan  as  identified  on <a href="https://foursquare.com/explore?mode=url&near=New%20York%2C%20NY%2C%20United%20States&nearGeoId=72057594043056517&q=Craft%20beer" target="_blank">FourSquare</a>  I  set about  gathering  their  respective  scores,  code  violations,  and  grades.<sup id="a3">[3](#f3)</sup>  I  did  the  same  for  all  other  inspected  establishments  in  Manhattan,  bar  or  otherwise.

 The  craft  beer  bar  inspection  average  of  12.89 just  qualifies  for  an average grade of A.  The  same  average  for  all  other  non-craft  beer  bars  is  14.68.
 This  difference  of  1.79  pushes  the  other  establishments  over  the  points threshold  into  a  Grade  B  average.